UN: Over 150 sexual violence cases in South Sudan in 12 days

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

-In the first half of 2018, they said some 2,300 cases of gender-based violence were reported to medical groups, the vast majority perpetrated against women and over 20 percent against children.
+In the first half of 2018, they said, some 2,300 cases of gender-based violence were reported to medical and aid groups in South Sudan, the vast majority perpetrated against women and girls and over 20 percent against children.

+“The actual number of cases is far higher, as gender-based violence continues to be severely under-reported,” the U.N. officials said.

+“Humanitarian workers are providing critical, life-saving assistance and services to the survivors of the attacks,” they said.
+“We call on the authorities to ensure the protection and safety of both civilians and aid workers, to ensure that further such horrendous violations are prevented and that assistance reaches those in need.”